-5) Make your own inventory list that includes the dimensions of all of your furniture and appliances.
+When getting your belongings to Costa Rica, make your own inventory list.
+This list should include the dimensions of all of your furniture and appliances.
 You will probably need to have these dimensions when you are trying to estimate whether the Costa Rican house of your dreams can hold everything you have stuffed into the container or whether you’ll have to get creative, plan a room addition or have another garage sale as soon as everything arrives.
 Having your own list also gives you a reference when you are moving in or if you have problems with the mover, insurance company or Costa Rican customs in the duty inspection process.

 Get moving quotes

-1) pack it all into a container and ship directly Costa Rica to be stored here until you have a permanent residence; and
+1) pack it all into a container and ship directly Costa Rica.
+Then it can be stored here until you have a permanent residence; or

-2) pack it into a moving van, unload and store it at your mover’s warehouse until you tell them to put it in a container and send it here.
+2) pack it into a moving van, unload and store it at your mover’s warehouse.
+At a later date, you tell them to put it in a container and send it to Costa Rica.

 The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica and used the services of GoDutch Realty to purchase a property in Costa Rica.
 In his blogs, Ticonuevo describes his own experiences of taking the step of moving to Costa Rica and getting a new life started.